 - Make-ahead friendly.
 These bars are a perfect dessert when you want to do all the work ahead of time.
 Prepare everything a day or two before you plan to serve them, and all you’ll need to do is cut the bars and spoon the topping over them.

 - Graham crackers: Cheesecake purists say there’s no other crust option besides a graham-cracker crust.
 The store-brand graham crackers can be pricey, so the generic version is just fine to use in this recipe.

 - Cream cheese: Cream cheese comes in full-fat or low-fat versions.
 Just like in my recipe for easy no-bake cheesecake, I recommend using the full-fat version for a richer flavor and creamier texture.

-- Sugar: Two types of sugar are called for in this cheesecake recipe.
+- Sugar: Two types of sugar are called for in this recipe.
 Regular granulated sugar goes into the cheesecake, while light brown sugar is used in the caramel apple topping to boost the caramelized flavor of the apples.

-- Lemon juice: Lemon juice enhances the tang of the cream cheese in the cheesecake filling, and also brightens the flavor of the caramelized apples.
+- Lemon juice: Lemon juice enhances the tang of the cream cheese in the filling, and also brightens the flavor of the caramelized apples.
 I like to use freshly squeezed lemon juice rather than bottled juice.
 You’ll only need one lemon for this recipe.

 - Apples: I chose Granny Smith apples for this and other caramelized apples recipes.
 They are firm enough so they’ll retain their shape while cooking, and their tartness balances out the sweetness of the brown sugar and caramel.